getnamo/TensorFlow-Unreal/README.md

 ## Issues and Limitations

 There is currently only a working build for the Windows platform.
+Be careful where you place your project as you may hit [240 char filepath limit with your python dependencies](https://github.com/getnamo/tensorflow-ue4/issues/36).

 [Linux issue#13 tracking](https://github.com/getnamo/tensorflow-ue4/issues/13)